numpde/idom/docs/source/guides/escape-hatches/javascript-components.rst

 .. note::

-    This method is not recommended in production systems - see :ref:`Distributing Javascript` for more info.
+    This method is not recommended in production systems - see :ref:`Distributing JavaScript` for more info.
 Instead, it's best used during exploratory phases of development.

-IDOM makes it easy to draft your code when you're in the early stages of development by using a CDN_ to dynamically load Javascript packages on the fly.
+IDOM makes it easy to draft your code when you're in the early stages of development by using a CDN_ to dynamically load JavaScript packages on the fly.
 In this example we'll be using the ubiquitous React-based UI framework `Material UI`_.

 .. idom:: _examples/material_ui_button_no_action